Episode 1. So Many Races

 Political races.
 I mean as an Australian peering in on the US Presidential race every 4 years, how much did Barrack Obama raise in his campaign?
 Something like a billion dollars, all to win.
 I mean beauty, beauty is an almost pathological competitive obsession amongst teenage girls.
 Success in our careers.
 The cars we drive.
 The houses with live in.
 On and on and on it goes.
 So many people competing with one another.
 It seems that whether it’s pure survival or the excesses of a wealthy society, life’s all about running hard and winning.

-Now I was brought up in a post war European work ethics so I’m the last person to criticise hard work.
-Actually I believe in applying ourselves and working hard but there’s an ugly underbelly to that.
+Now I was brought up with a post-war European work ethic so I’m the last person to criticise hard work.
+Actually, I believe in applying ourselves and working hard but there’s an ugly underbelly to that.
 There’s a part where people pour their lives out to win a prize but the question is, is that prize worth winning?
 The goal that we’ve been programmed to go after so hard.
 Let’s just stop and look and think in the cold hard light of day and ask, is this a race worth winning?
 Well, is it?